N

 deprived of his professorship and pension at the university of Breslau.

-- neglec'ta: neglected or overlooked (ref.
-Malva
+neglec'ta: neglected or overlooked.

-and given to Acer negundo because of a supposed similarity
+negun'do: from the native Sanskrit and Bengali nirgundi, the specific name of the plant Vitex negundo and given to Acer negundo because of a supposed similarity

-- nelsonia'num: after self-taught botanist and collector James Carlton
+nelsonia'num: named for self-taught botanist and collector James Carlton Nelson (1867-1944).
+He was born in

-- nel'sonii/nelson'ii: after Aven Nelson (1859-1952), teacher, author, botanical
+nel'sonii/nelson'ii: named for Aven Nelson (1859-1952), teacher, author, botanical

-collector and plant taxonomist.
-He was born in Iowa to Norwegian immigrants
+was born in Iowa to Norwegian immigrants

 and his given name until he entered primary school was Even.
 He became